rolasnajera/gerai/README.md

 - Database file location: stored under your OS user data directory (e.g., `~/Library/Application Support/GERAI/gerai.db` on macOS).
 - Models available by default: `gpt-5-nano`, `gpt-5-mini`, `gpt-5`.
+- **Mock Model**: Available in the model selector.
+It generates simulated streaming responses and does not require an internet connection or API key.
 - No `.env` is required; configuration is handled in‑app.

 ## 🤝 Contributing